hasura/graphql-engine/community/tools/firebase2graphql/README.md

 ### Overwrite

 If your database already contains tables with the same name as the root fields of your JSON database, the command will fail.
-If you want to overwrite the database anyway, you should provide an additional flag "--overwrite".
+If you want to overwrite the database anyway, you should provide an additional flag `--overwrite`.

 ## Feedback